graalvm/workshops/native-image/containerisation/index.md

 ls -lh target/jibber
 ```

-Run this native executable and test it, run the following commands from your shell:
+Run this native executable and test it, using the following commands from your shell:

 ```shell
 ./target/jibber &
 curl http://localhost:8080/jibber
 ```

-Now you have a native executable of our application that starts really fast!
+Now you have a native executable of your application that starts really fast!

 Let's terminate the application before you move on.